murb/workbook/readme.markdown

 Goals of this gem:

-* Not impose semantics (if you prefer a more 'semantic' approach, try [https://github.com/kellyredding/osheet/wiki](OSheet)), but instead stay close to the actual layout of the spreadsheet's table
+* [Done] No semantic DSL approach (if want to try a DSL-approach for creating sheets try [https://github.com/kellyredding/osheet/wiki](OSheet)), but instead try to stay as close to the original Ruby language as possible.
+“A 2-D array is a good basis for a table-store”.
 * [Done] Allow for standard Array and Hash operations
 * Make it easy to sort values in columns
 * Make it easy to diff two tables